Notices

 Q2: What do I need to do for the Capstone Seminar?

 The Capstone Seminar is taken in the final term of one’s course-based LLM, and after the LAW 7112 Graduate Legal Research and Theory prerequisite.
 The Seminar is designed to provide a venue for students to pursue individual research projects in an area of law that is of personal and/or professional interest.
-In addition to other evaluated components, students must produce a 7,500 word research paper.
+In addition to other evaluated components, students must produce a research paper.

 Q3: Tell me about the electives.